 - Defined should be selected if you want to work with a "Current Chord" whichever Harmony function produces it. - Floating works without a "Current Chord" by simply looking at the currently sounding notes and looking for consonant notes with these. - Cantus Firmus treats the incoming notes as not alterable and therefore passes them on unchanged.
-The other "floating" tracks however, have to acknowledge the notes on this track and must not play anything dissonant with it. - No Harmonize does not correct anything, the effect is the same as if the button on the left would read "Thru" instead of "Active".
+The other "floating" tracks however, have to acknowledge the notes on this track and must not play anything dissonant with it.
+However, dissonances can arise when a C.F. note, which must not be altered, meets an older note from another track that has already begun. - No Harmonize does not correct anything, the effect is the same as if the button on the left would read "Thru" instead of "Active".
 An important option in case you want to control this parameter with RTC.